Yuri05/Test20/V11/README.md

 For the details s. the [documentation](https://docs.open-systems-pharmacology.org/v/v11/working-with-pk-sim/pk-sim-documentation/pk-sim-creating-individuals#disease-state) and the original publication by Malik et al.

-### Protein expressions as standalone building block
+### Expression Profile as standalone building block
-Till PK-Sim version 10 protein expression profiles could only be created _within an individual or a population_.
+Until PK-Sim version 10, expression profiles could only be created _within an individual or a population_.
-Starting with the version 11, protein expressions can be created independently (like all other building blocks) and thus can be **reused** in different individuals/populations.
+Starting with the version 11, expression profiles can be created independently (like all other building blocks) and thus can be **reused** in different individuals/populations.
 <p align="center">
 <img src="https://881660647-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FewOAYfFFhObyan6wZQs0%2Fuploads%2Fgit-blob-969bf4fe9c3d8a2534a34cb1a5a4864584c604c6%2FCreateExpressionProfile.png?alt=media">
 <img src="https://user-images.githubusercontent.com/25061876/162777774-ea5c00c7-7c9f-42a5-b411-8d81be0e3ec0.png">